-Become a MathPals mentor and make a difference in our community:
+Become a MathPals mentor and make a difference in your community:

-- Mentors are matched one-to-one with a 3rd grade student;
+- Mentors are matched one-to-one with an elementary school student

-- Mentors report during the after school setting for one hour a week during the school year;
+- Mentors report during the after school program for one hour a week during the school year

-- Mentors receive training from UWBB and the School District (includes required Level II background check and fingerprint screening).
+- Mentors receive training from UWBB and the LCS District (includes Level II background check and fingerprint screening)

 - Apalachee Tapestry Magnet School of the Arts — Thursday 3:30-4:30pm